GoodCallMike/zelda-ui/packages/core/src/Dropdown/Dropdown-qa-results.md

 ### For Developers
 - Use `testId` prop for reliable test targeting
-- Implement proper form validation
+- Prefer click trigger for better accessibility
-- Follow accessibility guidelines for labels
+- Group related actions with dividers
-- Handle indeterminate state properly
+- Limit menu items to 7-10 for usability

 ### For QA Teams
-- Test all checkbox states (checked, unchecked, indeterminate)
+- Test all placement options near viewport edges
 - Verify keyboard navigation in all browsers
 - Validate screen reader announcements
-- Test form submission scenarios
+- Test with various menu configurations

 ## Testing Coverage
 - **Statements**: 100% ✅